agmcarthur/Biochem-3BP3/Lab_7_Epidemiology/README.md

 > Flash Update - SNPs

 1. https://pathogen.watch provides molecular typing tools for a number of pathogens.
 While it does not have a core genome MLST (cgMLST) framework for *Salmonella enterica*, it can perform traditional MLST profiling.
-Upload your sequences to Pathogen Watch to examine the MLST typing.
+Upload the [FASTA genome sequences](https://github.com/agmcarthur/Biochem-3BP3/tree/master/Lab_7_Epidemiology/FASTA) to Pathogen Watch to examine the MLST typing.

 > Flash Update - Horizontal Gene Transfer

 2. In addition to Pathogen Watch, these genomes have been run through the PARSNP algorithm to catalog whole-genome SNPs (less SNP dense regions indicative of horizontal gene transfer).
-The result is a PHYLIP format file that also includes a reference sequence from the same MLST as well as the strain labels from a k-mer analysis.
+The result is a PHYLIP format [PARSNP whole-genome SNP alignment](https://github.com/agmcarthur/Biochem-3BP3/tree/master/Lab_7_Epidemiology/PARSNP) file that also includes a reference sequence from the same MLST as well as the strain labels from a k-mer analysis.
 Perform a RAxML analysis (http://www.phylo.org/index.php/) to determine fine-resolution relationships of these strains. **Note**: this is a nucleotide alignment, not a protein alignment, but as before include a gamma model of rate heterogeneity, a maximum likelihood search, and estimated proportion of invariable sites.
 See [Lab 3 Phylogenetics](../Lab_3_Phylogenetics) for a reminder.
 The results file to look at is *RAxML_bipartitions.result* and the results are easier to look as a cladogram (i.e. no branch lengths).

 3. *Salmonella* infections are often treated without antibiotics, except for severe cases in which trimethoprim (pediatric) or fluoroquinolones (adult) are used.
-If you find evidence of clonal outbreaks in your data, sample a genome from each subset for Resistance Gene Identifier analysis (part of http://card.mcmaster.ca).
+If you find evidence of clonal outbreaks in your data, sample a [FASTA genome sequence](https://github.com/agmcarthur/Biochem-3BP3/tree/master/Lab_7_Epidemiology/FASTA) from each major clade for Resistance Gene Identifier analysis (part of http://card.mcmaster.ca).

 > Flash Update - Metagenomics

 4. Unexpectedly, a single patient has proven abnormally resistant to antibiotics, suggesting the *Salmonella* is not the only pathogen involved, even though it is the only pathogen successfully isolated by culture.
-This patient has had their fecal metagenome sequenced and assembled by the McArthur lab (file *metagenomics.fasta*).
+This patient has had their fecal metagenome sequenced and assembled by the McArthur lab: [Gut metagenomics assembly](https://github.com/agmcarthur/Biochem-3BP3/tree/master/Lab_7_Epidemiology/metagenomics).
 Use the Resistance Gene Identifier (part of http://card.mcmaster.ca) to screen these putative AMR alleles for antimicrobial resistance genes. **Note**: the predicted alleles may only be fragments, so use RGI's Low Quality/Coverage setting but still only look for Perfect/Strict hits.

 <a name="questions"></a>
 ## Questions